PrimarySite/stylelint-config-primarysite/README.md

 # PrimarySite's approach to CSS

-### Getting started
+## Getting started

     $ yarn install stylelint-config-primarysite stylelint

-With your project's `.stylelint.js` file, extend 'stylelint-config-primarysite', like so:
+With your project's `.stylelintrc` file, extend 'stylelint-config-primarysite', like so:

     {
        "extends": "stylelint-config-primarysite"